Adding Students

 Paper Tester

 Flag to indicate whether a student will test on paper instead of online.
+If the student will be taking the assessment in a paper/pencil format this field is set to Y.

 Parental Consent for Remote A/V Monitoring Determines if a student can participate in remote test sessions.